 Sidewalk presence and widths vary greatly.
 Mandela Parkway offers a wide and protected pedestrian plaza, however many blocks are characterized by missing sidewalks, narrow walkways, and uneven surfaces.
-In 2020, the City installed 9,000 square feet of sidewalk on West Grand Avenue between Adeline and Union where there had only been a dirt path.

 Sidewalk presence and widths generally become wide and uniform in the Downtown area.
 The sidewalk along the northern leg of Grand Avenue underneath I-980 from San Pablo Avenue to Telegraph Avenue is narrow and contains several obstacles for pedestrians.
 Upturned sidewalk and several tight sections where parking meters and utilities cause walkways to narrow to 3-4 feet can make this section difficult to navigate.